-As a result of the global response to COVID-19, testing centers for the GMAT™ Exam indefinitely closed their doors, forcing students to cancel or reschedule their testing date.
-While centers throughout the world have started opening, many locations are still closed, and space and availability can be limited.
-In response to this situation, the Graduate Management Admissions Council (GMAC) has already waived fees for students who need to reschedule their exam.
-And for students who are still unable to find a practical location, GMAC continues to offer another option: the GMAT™ Online exam.
+As a result of the global response to COVID-19, testing centers for the GMAT™ Exam closed their doors, forcing students to cancel or reschedule their testing date.
+To accommodate students, the Graduate Management Admissions Council (GMAC) introduced a take-at-home option called the GMAT™ Online exam.

 Where is the GMAT Online available?